 There is concern and conflict over what appropriate fertilization recommendations for (Paspalum notatum) bahiagrass pastures should be.
 Many of the UF-IFAS recommendations were based on decades-old data and using often unspecified varieties.
 Additionally, pasture decline reports are addressed individually and typically as independent events due to various causes.
-It is our overall goal to determine the degree fertilization practices and plant nutritional health contribute to pastures that appear to be in decline.
-The Omission Plot method of demonstrating and testing bahiagrass responses to gradually depleted fertility (focus on N, P and K), is a somewhat novel way to observe and track what happens to a forage stand under slowly increasing fertility stress, under real-world conditions and different soils.
+It was our overall goal to determine the degree fertilization practices and plant nutritional health contribute to pastures that appear to be in decline.
+The Omission Plot method of demonstrating and testing bahiagrass responses to gradually depleted fertility (focus on N, P and K), is a somewhat novel way to observe and track what happens to a forage stand under slowly increasing fertility stress, under real-world conditions (on-farm) and different soils.
 Additionally, in order to shorten the time it takes for a nutrient deficiency to occur, we fenced off the on-farm test plots from livestock and repeatedly removed the forage with each sampling, effectively exporting those nutrients off the treatment site.

 Educational & Outreach Activities